We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 Why Do Animals Enter Torpor Or Hibernation?

-Animals enter torpor or hibernation to get through difficult weather conditions.
+Animals enter torpor or hibernation to get through challenging weather conditions.
 Hibernation is generally through the winter season, whereas aestivation is used to survive particularly hot periods.

 Animals drop their heart rate, body temperature, and respiration rate in torpor and hibernation.
-This allows them to save energy that they would normally use on these functions, allowing them to rely on their fat reserves to carry them through the winter.
+This allows them to save energy that they would typically use on these functions and rely on their fat reserves to carry them through the winter.